linghan21z/HW_Arch_of_DL/README.md

 |model_name|name of model, used to specific the path to load or store the model|
 |device|designate the device to be trained on|
 |epochs|total training epochs|

+Content of each of the Python Notebooks
+1. Part1_Parametrized_CNN : This notebooks computes the accuracy of several CNNs focusing on its development when the number of epochs used for training is varied.
+2. Part1_AccuracyGraphs_ConstantEpochs: This notebook computes the bar graphs showed in the report.
+The plots showcase the variation of accuracy based on the variation of different parameters for a constant number of epochs.
+3.
+4.
+5.
+6.